CS222-UIUC/team-07-project-smartride/docs/installation.md

 5. Set up `ngrok` by following the instructions on `https://ngrok.com/`, the free plan is enough for us.

+6. See the next documentation to learn how you can launch the project.

 ## What's more

 ↓[Go back to Documentation](./README.md); [Next: Usage](usage.md)→